The Rosebuds

 The Rosebuds were an American indie rock band from Raleigh, North Carolina, that recorded and performed from 2001 to 2014.
 (Not to be confused with the vocal group of the same name who recorded for George Goldner's Gee Records in the 1950s.)
-Its current members are Ivan Howard (vocals/guitar/drums/bass/keyboards/programming) and Kelly Crisp (vocals/keyboard/drums/guitar/accordion).
+Its core members were Ivan Howard (vocals, guitar, drums, bass, keyboards, programming) and Kelly Crisp (vocals, keyboard, drums, guitar, accordion).
 Billy Alphin had played drums on the album The Rosebuds Make Out, Wes Phillips played drums on the E.P."Unwind", Lee Waters played drums on the record Birds Make Good Neighbors, and Matt McCaughan played the drums on Night of the Furies, Life Like and Loud Planes Fly Low.
 Rob Lackey was behind the drum kit during the taping of The Rosebuds Live at the Cats Cradle, a charity only recording sold at cytunes.org to help fight for the prevention of cancer, as well as on the track "Second Birds of Paradise" on "Loud Planes Fly Low."

 Howard and Crisp met while in college in Wilmington, North Carolina, where they formed the Rosebuds and enlisting original drummer Jonathan Bass.
 Afterward, they moved to nearby Raleigh and joined with drummer Billy Alphin of the band Ashley Stove.
 Merge Records discovered their demo in early 2003 and released The Rosebuds Make Out as a full-length debut album that October.

 Following that recording, Alphin left the group and was replaced by Jonathan Bass for their 2003 touring schedule.
 The Rosebuds Unwind, an EP with six songs, was released in April 2005, followed by Birds Make Good Neighbors in September.
 The Rosebuds are now joined by Logan Matheny and Matt McCaughan, and Rob Lackey on drums for shows and tours.
 Their third album, Night of the Furies, was released in April 2007.
-A fourth full-length, Life Like, was released in Oct.
-2008.
+A fourth full-length, Life Like, was released in October 2008.

 In 2007, The Rosebuds covered the Pixies' "Break My Body" for the American Laundromat Records compilation "Dig for Fire - a tribute to PIXIES".
 Bands OK Go, They Might Be Giants, and British Sea Power also contributed to the project.